 We often hear about the dangers of getting less quality sleep, but on the opposite end of the spectrum, sleeping an excessive amount also appears to possess some health risks.
-Sleep is a rapidly growing field of research, and that we are learning more all the time about how sleep affects the body and mind.
+We are continuously learning about how sleep affects our body and mind and everyday new discoveries are being made.
 It’s known that during the time we sleep, our body repairs and restores itself, and getting less rest can result in a lot of health problems.

 So, more sleep must be better right?
 Not so fast!

-Spending an excessive amount of your time in bed is linked with health hazards as well.
-In some ways, oversleeping itself appears to directly influence certain risk factors, and in other cases, it’s going to be proof of other underlying medical conditions.
+Spending an excessive amount of time in bed comes with its own share of health hazards.
+In some ways, oversleeping itself has direct health effects, and in other cases, it becomes a symptom of other underlying medical conditions.

 How much sleep does one need?